harvestinghappiness/harvestinghappiness.github.io/about.md

 rotate between either making tortillas or cooking the food.
 Each week we use 150 lbs of corn for tortillas.

-{% include figure.html src="about/elderly.jpg" caption="Local elderly in Santa Maria benefiting from the feeding program" side="left" size="third" %}
+{% include figure.html src="about/elderly.jpg" caption="Local elderly in Guatemala benefiting from the feeding program" side="left" size="third" %}
 {% include figure.html src="about/elderly2.jpg" caption="" side="left" size="third" %}
 {% include figure.html src="about/food.jpg" caption="A typical meal served at Cosechando Felicidad" side="left" size="third" %}